Dick Enberg: San Diego Padres

 In December 2009, Enberg was hired as a television play-by-play announcer by the San Diego Padres, signing a multi-year deal to call 110–120 games a season for channel 4SD.
 Enberg primarily teamed with Mark Grant on the Padres' telecasts.

 In his debut season as a Padres broadcaster, Enberg took some criticism from fans over a perceived lack of enthusiasm for the home team.
 Told that he was regarded by some viewers as getting "too excited" over plays by opposing players, Enberg responded, "I find that a real compliment."
 He did move to placate the critics, however, by limiting the use of his signature home run call of "Touch 'em all!" to Padres home runs.

 In 2012, Enberg returned as play-by-play voice of the Padres as they moved their telecasts from 4SD to Fox Sports San Diego, in the first year of a 20-year deal between the team and the newly formed network.
-On September 23, 2015, Enberg indicated he would call Padre games for one more season in 2016, then retire.
+On September 23, 2015, Enberg indicated he would call Padres games for one more season in 2016, then retire.

 On May 21, 2016, Enberg served as a special guest play-by-play broadcaster for the Detroit Tigers in their home game with the Tampa Bay Rays, calling the game on Fox Sports Detroit alongside analyst Kirk Gibson.
 The Tigers were Enberg's boyhood team, as he lived in the Detroit area.
 Enberg also called a weekend series for the Tigers post retirement, an interleague series between the Tigers and the Dodgers, August 18–20, 2017 for FSD and one game for FS1.

 Enberg's last game with the Padres was October 2, 2016.
 In his last week on air, he made a guest appearance with Los Angeles Dodgers announcer Vin Scully, who also was retiring at the end of the baseball season, after a 67-year career.